-Shands Teaching Hospital is a 850+ bed, not-for-profit tertiary care hospital.
-It is a Level One Trauma Center and remains a major tertiary care referral center for significant portions of the Southeast.
+UF Health Shands Hospital is a 1000+ bed, not-for-profit tertiary care hospital.
+It is a Level One Trauma Center and remains a major referral center for the Southeast.
 The hospital is served by over 110 medical specialties.
 The patient population is diverse including common medical ailments as well as the rare and challenging once-in-a-lifetime cases.

 The General Medicine Inpatient Teaching Services

 At Shands, there are 4 general medicine teaching services: Blue, Orange, Gold, and Green.
-Excluding the Green Service, each ward team is comprised of an Attending, one PGY 2 or PGY 3 resident, 2-3 interns, and medical/PA students.
+Excluding the Green Service, each ward team is comprised of an Attending, an upper-level resident (PGY 2 or 3), 2-3 interns, and medical/PA students.
 In addition, each team has a case manager who helps facilitate discharge planning.

 There is no overnight call on any of the inpatient ward services.

 The call schedule rotates for each team on a 4 day cycle:

 - Early Call – Admitting from 7am to 1pm, 6 admissions total

 - Middle Call – Admitting from 1pm to 4pm, 5 admissions total

 - Late Call – Admitting from 4pm to 7pm, 5 admissions total